ncats/translator-modules/ncats/translator/identifiers/README.md

 Which you can now manipulate in other programs.

-## Identifiers Resolution run as a REST Web Service
+## Identifiers Resolution run as a REST Web Service (Perhaps using Docker)

 The Identifiers Resolution is also run as a REST Web Service, either standalone or within a Docker Container.